kboustany/deepforward/README.md

 The implementation of the library is rather efficient, as testing by training two deep models on the Fashion-MNIST dataset using this library and the Keras library yielded very close training times, with my library even sometimes performing significantly faster on my local machine.

-An obvious disclaimer: this library is not meant to perform on any level comparable to any of the standard professional libraries available out there.